/terms/c-seo-bench · 5 min read · advanced

 C-SEO Bench

 C-SEO Bench is the Puerto et al. 2025 NeurIPS Datasets & Benchmarks paper that evaluates 9 Conversational Search Engine Optimization methods across 6 domains, two tasks (question answering + product recommendation), and continuous multi-actor adoption rates.
-Its headline finding is that most current C-SEO methods are largely ineffective once tested outside the single-actor synthetic conditions of prior GEO benchmarks; traditional retrieval-ranking SEO is roughly 7.6× more effective in their retail-domain measurement than the best C-SEO method tested.
+Its headline finding is that most current C-SEO methods are largely ineffective once tested outside the single-actor synthetic conditions of prior GEO benchmarks; a traditional retrieval-ranking SEO baseline (moving the source to context position 1) is roughly 7.6× more effective in their retail-domain measurement than the best C-SEO method tested.

 Citation status